jsam/fuseline/docs/for-developers/broker-api.md

 ```

 Workers report step completion, failure or progress by posting the step
-state back to the broker.
-The payload may include a list of
+state and result back to the broker.
+The broker then determines which
-`next_steps` to enqueue.
-This allows the worker to control progression
-without the broker needing the workflow definition.
+successor steps become ready based on the stored workflow definition.

 ### Keep alive